WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    Insert your email address and choose a password.
 Be sure to make a note of the password you choose.

-2. Click on the **Settings** cog in the **ADLS GEN2** zone, and fill in the details for your ADLS Gen2 storage account.
+2. Click on the **Settings** cog for the **ADLS GEN2** zone, and fill in the details for your ADLS Gen2 storage account.
 See the [Info you will require](#info-you-will-require) section for reference.

 3. Tick the **Use Secure Protocol** box.

 4. Click **Apply Configuration**

-At this point, OneUI will return to the main page, and there will be a spinning circle where the Settings cog was previously.
+At this point, OneUI will return to the dashboard, and there will be a spinning circle where the Settings cog was previously.

 Wait for this to stop spinning and move on to the next step.